Marni1/smart-brain/README.md

 # Smart-brain 🧠
-Is a full stack App with its own server.
+A full stack App with its own server.
 The app has a fully working registration and sign in function.
 Smart-brain takes users pictures from url that they insert.
 After that the app displays a picture with border around a human face.
 App is using clarifai API to determine where borders needs to be placed.